unxusr/Technical-Task/README.md

 2- `test_fork_gist` API request not allowed by gist owner so i passed it by `pass` statment after testing it for one time for other's gist, I assume to put another gist ID in that request before running.

+3- Because it is my github personal account so i changed the password that has been commited before (that was to run tests in travis CI), i assume task reviewer to use his own github credentials (username, password and personal access token), However i kept the generated token in the .env file but with a lower privileges.

 ## Installation